ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 In this example you can observe that the ability to move a variable between levels using cross-stage persistence places a strong set of requirements on the stages that modules are required at.
+Implicit stage pesistence makes imported identifiers available at all levels, as a consequence, they must also be available at all stages.
 The introduction of the ``ImplicitStagePersistence`` extension is wholly motivated by the desire to control these requirements in an explicit fashion.

 Effect and Interactions